-

 Horizontal Spread

 Class E airspace is not standardized in terms of shape or size laterally.
 The airspace covers large areas of most of the United States.
-Outside large metropolitan areas, Class E is the only controlled airspace you will most likely come across.
+In rural or less congested areas, Class E is often the most common controlled airspace you’ll encounter.

 Special Configurations